Parent Reports - Creating and Managing Report Templates (pre release feature guide)

 It is not possible to edit the built in templates directly.
 To use a built in template as a start point for your own click the create a copy link beneath the template name.

-This will copy the template, save it and open it with the editing tools enabled.
+This will copy the template, save it and open it with some new buttons enabled below the template name.

 Firstly, you'll probably want to rename the template to something more applicable to you.
 Click the Rename button to do this.